 The Rolex Explorer II sports watch is a bold and modern update to the original Explorer of the 1950s, inspired by the timepiece that accompanied Sir Edmund Hillary and Tenzing Norgay in their first ascent to the top of Mt.
 Everest.

-Making its debut in 1971, the Explorer II added the date and an additional orange, arrow-tipped 24-hour hand with hour markers on a fixed bezel.
+Making its debut in 1971, the modern Explorer II added the date and an additional arrow-tipped 24-hour orange hand with hour markers on a fixed bezel.

 This Explorer II Rolex review discusses the finer points of the wristwatch and how it has changed over time.